dampbacon/js-prototype-game/README.md

 - [ ] repurpose perhaps dmgtypes classes defined for weapons for use with traps.
 <br>

-- [ ] ability to override encounter text
+- [x] ability to override encounter text
 - [ ] custom events that do not belong to any event chain
 - [ ] custom event chains with art and unique enemies that cannot be found anywhere else.\
 triggers may include special weapons equiped or certian depth reached
 - [ ] custom event chain dwarf foundry
-- [ ] event structure HOME EVENT/ VILLAGE EVENTS, ENTRY POINT INTO DUNGEON, entry points into random events random events can then terminate into custom event chains which will terminate back into random chains once completed
+- [ ] entry points into random events random events can then terminate into custom event chains which will terminate back into random chains once completed
+- [x] HOME EVENT/ VILLAGE EVENTS, ENTRY POINT INTO DUNGEON, heal up at home
 <br>

-- [ ] finish generic room art
+- [x] finish generic room art
-- [ ] add hand holding weapon and lantern to fill blank space in enemy art, this will be done by simply drawing the image over by escape sequences rather than editing each piece of art
+- [x] add hand holding weapon and lantern to fill blank space in enemy art, this will be done by simply drawing the image over by escape sequences rather than editing each piece of art
 <br>

 - [x] random loot gen via weighted random picker from list in data file